JOURNAL OF GENTRY GENEALOGY

 The evidence used for this study consists mostly of census records.
 Where they exist, these are valuable, but in early Georgia and Tennessee, for example, census records have been lost, and even when such records still exist, the families we are studying, in several cases were not included in the census.
 The census evidence has been supplemented by fragmentary marriage records, tax lists, military service records, court records and such.
 Beyond that, the author has had to depend on reason and judgment.

 A chart of Allen Gentrys is shown below.
-It is in condensed form, including only those lines of descent from Samuel-II Gentry that contained an Allen Gentry.
-It has been restricted to a maximum of four generations after Samuel.
+It is in condensed form, including only those lines of descent from Samuel-II Gentry and from David-II Gentry that contained an Allen Gentry.
+It has been restricted to a maximum of four generations after the parent Gentry.
 As a means of positively identifying which Allen is which within this confusing mass, we are using the "Henry" enumeration system.
 This assigns one digit for each generation of descent, indicating the order of birth for that individual in his family.
 Similar to the Soundex system, we have prefixed the letter "G" to these numbers to indicate "Gentry".
-To explain further, we can take David-III as an example.
-He is the oldest of the children of Samuel (who being the third child of Nicholas-I Gentry, is numbered "G3"), so is assigned the number "G31".
+To explain further, we can take Samuel-III as an example.
+He is the youngest or next to youngest of the children of Samuel (who being probably the fourth child of Nicholas-I Gentry, is numbered "G4"), is assigned the number "G49".
 All of his children are assigned numbers by adding another digit depending upon their relative order.
-Thus David Jr. becomes "G312" since he was the second child of David Sr. Each new generation builds in this way upon the last.
+Thus his son Allen becomes "G491" since he was the oldest child of Samuel.
+Each new generation builds in this way upon the last.
 In those cases where there are ten or more children, the Henry system uses alphabetical characters in the manner of the hexadecimal system used in mathematics and computer sciences.
 Ten is represented by "A", eleven becomes "B", and so on.
+In the not infrequent cases where Gentry cousins married and the mother was a Gentry, the numbering proceeds from the father.
+This provides unique identification that is valid within this article.
+The Henry numbers used here are not reliable in an outside context, however.
+The absolute value of the number may change when used in other contexts due to addition, deletion, or re-ordering of children within a family which then affects not only the numbers of all of the following descendants, but also those of any siblings.

 As indicated above, most of the Allens in the chart pose no problem or relatively minor problems for genealogists.
 We will concentrate on just five problem Allens shown in bold type in the chart below and indicated further as "Allen-A" to "Allen-E".
-They will be considered in that order, which coincides with the order of alphanumeric sorting by their Henry numbers.
+They will be considered in that order, which was the order discussed in the original article.

 or at time of death